Aorta3698/dusk/src/chapters/design.md

 - Low SFS
 - Low SFB
 - Low finger speed
-- Low usage for pinky and ring bottom keys
-- No finger gets overworked
+- Fair workload for each finger

-Low SFS takes slight priority over low SFB with respect to a ratio, and low 2u SFS and scissors, including half scissors, take priority over both SFS and SFB.
+Coming from Canary, I'd like to focus on keeping its low scissors and 2u SFS, while optimizing for SFS and keeping an eye on SFB.

 ## Vowel Block
 I decided to go with the popular vowel block